Official Government Website

 Idaho Archaeology and Historic Preservation Month

 Each year the Idaho State Historic Preservation Office organizes and promotes statewide opportunities for the public to learn about Idaho archaeology, history, and historic preservation.
 The Idaho Archaeology and Historic Preservation Month program is a celebration of everything dealing with Idaho’s archaeology and history.
 Events, presentations, and programs have been reaching all corners of the state for over 30 years!
-Please join us in the celebration.
+This year we partnered with Craters of the Moon National Monument and Preserve in celebration of their 100th birthday.

 Available Posters